 Jinny’s Kitchen

-This next Prime Video title is for anyone who needs a comfort watch right now.
+Meanwhile, this next Prime Video title is for anyone who needs a comfort watch right now.

 ZeroZeroZero

 If, like me, you’re a fan of HBO’s mafia drama Gomorrah, ZeroZeroZero is an absolute must-watch — especially since, as with Gomorrah, it’s based on a book by investigative journalist and writer Roberto Saviano.
-Prime Video’s sprawling crime drama unfolds across six countries and three continents, following the journey of a cocaine shipment from the moment an Italian cartel decides to buy it until the cargo is paid for and delivered.
+Prime Video’s sprawling crime drama unfolds across six countries and three continents, following the journey of a single cocaine shipment from the moment an Italian cartel decides to buy it until the cargo is paid for and delivered.

 Paper Girls